OAuth 2.0 access management

 Secure your APIs with access tokens

-The Connect2id server can act as a fully fledged OAuth 2.0 server, for securing web APIs and other protected resources with access tokens.
+The Connect2id server is a fully fledged OAuth 2.0 server, capable of securing web APIs and other resources with highly customisable access tokens.
+Applications can choose from a rich variety of standard OAuth 2.0 grants to fulfil their needs:

-For traditional web apps as well as mobile / native clients
+For web applications as well as mobile / native clients

 Resource owner password